DiarmaidMcDonald/Project-1/README.md

 This website will give you a descriptive timeline of the life of James Connolly.
 A gallery section.
-Offer its readers a chance to win a trip to Kilmainham Gaol where they will futher educate themselves on the events that took part there.
+Offer its readers a chance to win a trip to Kilmainham Gaol where they will further educate themselves on the events that took part there.

 #### Typography

-The main font used in the site is Montserrat, with Sans-Serif as a backup incase Montserrat fails.
+The main font used in the site is Montserrat, with Sans-Serif as a backup in case Montserrat fails.

 ## Features

-#### Navigation through website
+#### Navigation through the website

 ![navigation](../Project-1/assets/images/navigation.png)